 List organisational relationships relevant to the assessment of this health service organisation.
-For e.g., the HSO: - Shares a campus, pharmacy service, biomedical, food and linen service - Is part of other HSO - Is affiliated with other HSO Part of Healthscope Hospitals List contracted services relevant to the assessment of this health service organisation.
-For e.g., the HSO maintains a contract for provision of: - Sterilising - Laundry services - Food preparation - Theatre Services Laundry, pharmacy and waste
+Part of Healthscope Hospitals For e.g., the HSO: Shares a campus, pharmacy service, biomedical, food and linen service Is part of other HSO Is affiliated with other HSO List contracted services relevant to the assessment of this health service organisation.
+Pharmacy, Linen and Waste For e.g., the HSO maintains a contract for provision of: SterilisingLaundry servicesFood preparationTheatre Services

-Declared shared and contracted services were verified during this assessment Yes These agreements have been reviewed in the past three years Yes Consultants or Third Party participated in the assessment NA
+Declared shared and contracted services were verified during Yes this assessment

+These agreements have been reviewed in the past three years Yes Consultants or Third Party participated in the assessment NA